-- 1. Check optical fiber type is SMR 9/125. - 2.
+- 1. Verify that the optical fiber type is SMR 9/125. - 2.
 Just before making optical connections, remove protective caps from each optical connector receptacle.
-Warning: Never stare directly into fiber optic connectors and fibers.

 Note: Remove the transition and the conduit fitting, if mounted on the remote unit optical connector.